IKEA Klippbok

 Why the scrapbook metaphor is the right UX

 Calling it a scrapbook is not just a name.
 It sets expectations.
 This is playful, remixable, and personal.
 That framing lowers the pressure of “designing a room” and replaces it with “trying ideas”, which is a much easier behavior to sustain.
+This framing choice is the right move when the goal is repeatable inspiration, not a single perfect plan.

 Business intent: stay present between store visits